openspy/openspy-core/README.md

 ### Peerchat
 This service is used for many things, such as game lobby chat, in some games the room chat, and even in some games it is used in place of, or in combination with the Server Browsing protocol.
 Its a custom IRC server listening on the default port of 6667.

-This project is currently not suitable for use.
+The peerchat project is currently not suitable for use.
 Instead the 2010 openspy version is currently used.